AØKA08035U Public Finance (p)

-A key aspect of Public Finance is the use of theoretical models to derive conditions for optimal policy that only depend on parameters that we can estimate on data.
+A key aspect of Public Finance is the use of theoretical models to derive conditions for optimal policy that only depend on parameters that we can estimate using real data.
 During the course the students will see examples of this close link between theory and data at the lectures and in hands on exercises.
+They will learn to apply the achieved knowledge by analyzing and structuring academic discussions to the effects and optimality of policy initiatives.
+The students will also learn how to acquire additional knowledge about public policy issues through reading of scientific journal articles.

-Topics and questions that are covered in the course:
+Topics and questions covered in the course include:

 - Deadweight loss and excess burden: How do we measure the